Historical Significance of Jhansi Fort, Uttar Pradesh

 Jhansi Fort showcases the architecture of the Bundellas and the Marathas.
 It sprawls over an area of 15 acres (61,000 square metres), stretching about 312 metres long and 225 metres wide.
 Altogether, there are 22 bastions with a huge fortification wall defended by a moat on two sides.
 A bastion on the eastern side was demolished, which was reconstructed by the British.
 The granite walls are between 16 and 20 feet high and meet the city walls to the south.
 The southern face of the fort is almost perpendicular.

 The fort can be divided into three parts based on the different stages of its constructions: Baradari, Shankargarh and Panch Mahal.
 The British under their control added a floor to the Panch Mahal.
 Besides, the fort houses many ancient structures of historical and archaeological relevance.
 The old city wall had ten approach gates known as Khanderao, Datia, Unnao, Orchha, Baragaon, Lakshmi, Sagar, Sainyar, Bhander and Jhirna.
 The first eight still have wooden doors and of the last two, the former is fully closed and the latter is open.
 A breach in the wall between the Sainyar gate and the Jhirna gate, which was created by Hugh Rose’s battery weapons during the assault on the fort in 1858, is still in existence.
 There are also four ‘khirkis’ (windows) made in the walls - ‘Ganpatgir ki khirki’, ‘Alighol ki khirki’, ‘Sujan Khan ki khirki’ and ‘Sagar khirki’.

-The main structures constructed within the fort include the Baradari, the Ganesh and the Shiv Mandir (Lord Ganesha and Lord Shiva temples), ‘Shahar Darwaza’, the ‘Kadak Bijli’ cannon (tank) used in the rebellion of 1857, a mazar (grave) of Ghulam Gaus Khan, Panch Mahal, Rani Jhansi Garden, Execution tower, Kal kothri, Moti Bai and Khuda Baksh.
+The main structures constructed within the fort include the Baradari, the Ganesh and the Shiv Mandir (Lord Ganesha and Lord Shiva temples), ‘Shahar Darwaza’, the ‘Kadak Bijli’ cannon (tank) used in the rebellion of 1857, a ‘mazar’ (grave) of Ghulam Gaus Khan, Panch Mahal, Rani Jhansi Garden, Execution tower, ‘Kal kothri’, ‘Moti Bai’ and ‘Khuda Baksh’.

 There is a memorial board placed at the spot from where Rani Lakshmi Bai performed the high daring dive onto the ground along with her horse Badal.

 The Jhansi Fort is a standing testimony of valour and courage and it houses fine sculptures that provide an insight into the eventful history of Bundelkhand.
 Nearby to the fort is the Rani Mahal that had become one of the residences of Rani Lakshmi Bai, built in the later half of the 19th century.
 It presently houses an archaeological museum.
-Every year in the months of January and February, a grand event called Jhansi Mahotsav is held where eminent personalities and artistes perform.
+Every year in the months of January and February, a grand event called ‘Jhansi Mahotsav’ is held where eminent personalities and artistes perform.